The Story

 She typed the words to White Christmas.
 It was slow.
 It was nostalgic.
 It was melancholy.
 But then, during the dark days of December, Irving Berlin was a melancholy man.

 Bing Crosby sang White Christmas for the first time on his NBC radio show.
 He sang it, and a heartbroken nation listened.
 He sang White Christmas for the first time on Christmas day.
-He sang White Christmas for the first time eighteen days after the Japanese attacked Pearl Harbor and left America weeping for its missing and its dead.
+He sang White Christmas for the first time eighteen days after the Japanese attack on Pearl Harbor and left America weeping for its missing and its dead.
+It was the start of World War II.

 Armed Forces Radio was swamped with requests for the song.
-For the fighting men, it was their first winter, their first Christmas in trenches of Germany, on the islands surrounding Japan.
+For the American Soldiers, it was their first winter, their first Christmas in the trenches of Germany, on the islands surrounding Japan.
 They were homesick, and White Christmas gave them a vision of home, if only for eight lines, fifty-four words, and sixty-seven notes.
 It was enough.

 White Christmas was a song of hope with a melancholy melody, but, during the dark days of December, Irving Berlin was a melancholy man.